-heat pump blowing cold air
+Heat pump blowing cold air

 HVAC

-The answer to 'heat pump blowing cold air' is that there are several common causes, including a refrigerant leak, a malfunctioning reversing valve, or a problem with the compressor.
-Symptoms may include the heat pump blowing cold air even when set to 'heat' mode, the system short-cycling, or the compressor not turning on.
+The answer to 'heat pump blowing cold air' is that there are several common causes, including a refrigerant leak, a problem with the reversing valve, or a malfunctioning compressor.
+Symptoms may include the heat pump blowing cold air even when set to heat, the outdoor unit not running, or the system short-cycling.
+Solutions can range from simple DIY fixes like checking the thermostat settings to more complex repairs that require a professional HVAC technician.

 Sources

-ENERGY STARauthority
+ENERGY STARreference

 Step-by-Step Guide